bananabrann/traders-of-the-north/readme.md

 A longboat full of treasures and loot from a recent successfull raid has docked!
 This has caught the attention of the settlement's top two traders: Ulf and Sigrid.
 The two vikings must use whatever strategy necessary and bet their way to the top to take home the best loot!

 # Getting Started
-To download and play, simlpy visit https://bananabrann.github.io/traders-of-the-north/
+~~To download and play, simlpy visit https://bananabrann.github.io/traders-of-the-north/~~

+1. Execute `src/html/index.pug`.
+Example: `parcel src/html/index.pug`

 # Instructions
 ### Turn-by-Turn